MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 1. Assign the Shared Calling policy to users.

-Currently, Shared Calling can only be configured with PowerShell.
+Shared Calling can be configured with the Teams admin center and PowerShell.
 You must have Teams PowerShell Module version 5.5.0 or higher to use the new [TeamsSharedCallingRoutingPolicy](/powershell/module/teams/set-csteamssharedcallingroutingpolicy) cmdlets.
-You'll use these cmdlets to create and manage Shared Calling policies.
+You can use these cmdlets to create and manage Shared Calling policies.

 ## Related topics